Bradley Jaden: Career

 In 2011, Jaden made his West End debut in Shrek the Musical understudying the titular role and playing Papa Bear.

 In 2014, he made his Les Mis debut playing Lesgles and understudying the role of Enjolras and Jean Valjean.
 He would later takeover the role of Enjolras for the show's 30th anniversary.

 In 2016, Jaden joined the international tour cast of Wicked playing the role of Fiyero.
 He later reprised the role in the West End production in both 2016 and again in 2017.

 In 2018, Jaden rejoined Les Mis playing the role of Javert.
 He would be the last actor to play the role in the Queen's Theatre.
 He reprised his role of Enjolras in the Gielgud Theatre's Les Misérables: The Staged Concert in 2019.
 He would then take over the role of Javert from Michael Ball and continue with the role in the Sondheim Theatre production and left the cast in September 2022.
 He rejoined the cast for two weeks in January 2024.

 In 2022, Jaden played Sir Lancelot in Camelot opposite Ramin Karimloo and Lucy St. Louis at the London Palladium.

 Starting 31 January 2023, he played Jed, Sonia Fowler's lodger in seven episodes of the television soap opera EastEnders.

 In June 2023, it was announced Jaden would play Raoul, Vicomte de Chagny in the Italian premiere of The Phantom of the Opera opposite Karimloo as the Phantom and Earl Carpenter as Monsieur André.
 Then in September 2023, Jaden joined Broadway legends Bernadette Peters and Lea Salonga in the cast of Stephen Sondheim's Old Friends for a limited 16-week season at the Gielgud Theatre.
 He made his United States performance debut in June 2024, he brought his own concert show to New York City at Sony Hall.

 In Autumn 2024, he reprised the role of Javert in Les Misérables: The Arena Spectacular World Tour.
-He shared the role with Michael Ball and performed opposite Alfie Boe, Killian Donnelly, and Peter Joback as Valjean.
-Jaden performed the role in the UK, Australia, Sweden, the Netherlands, Italy, Luxembourg, Switzerland, Norway, Denmark, and the United Arab Emirates.
+He shared the role with Michael Ball and performed opposite Alfie Boe, Killian Donnelly, Gerónimo Rauch, and Peter Joback as Valjean.
+Jaden performed the role in the UK, Australia, Taiwan, Sweden, Japan, Ireland, the Netherlands, Italy, Luxembourg, Switzerland, Norway, Denmark, the United Arab Emirates, the Royal Albert Hall, and Radio City Music Hall in New York City.

+In 2026, He starred as Billy Flynn in the Japanese Premiere of Chicago.